Brisbane Lions: Triple premiership success: 2001–2004

 In 2003, the Lions became the first team in the national era to win three consecutive premierships.
 With a number of players under an injury cloud—and having lost to Collingwood in a qualifying final at the Melbourne Cricket Ground three weeks previously–the Lions went into the game as underdogs.
 However, they sealed their place in history as an AFL dynasty by thrashing the Magpies in cool but sunny conditions.
 At one stage in the final quarter, the Lions led by almost 80 points before relaxing when the match was well and truly won, allowing Collingwood to score the last four goals.
 The final score of 20.14 (134) to 12.12 (84) saw the club become only the fourth in VFL/AFL history to win three consecutive premierships and the first since the creation of the AFL.
 Simon Black claimed the Norm Smith Medal with a dominant 39-possession match, the most possessions ever gathered by a player in a grand final; the record was equalled by Melbourne's Christian Petracca 18 years later in the 2021 Grand Final.

-During their premiership years, the club took the premiership cups to Brunswick Street Oval, Fitzroy, each morning after the grand final.
-Honouring the club's history at their traditional home ground was not only an important way of connecting with Melbourne-based former Fitzroy fans who'd supported the Brisbane Lions from the beginning but was a key step in winning over the disaffected Fitzroy fans who had not started supporting the Brisbane Lions post-merger.

 The 2004 season saw Brisbane remain in the top portion of the ladder for most of the season.
 Reaching the finals in second position, Brisbane controversially had to travel to Melbourne to play against Geelong in the preliminary final due to a contract between the Melbourne Cricket Ground (MCG) and the Australian Football League (AFL) that required one preliminary final to be played each year at the MCG.
 Port Adelaide had finished on top of the ladder and hosted the other preliminary final in Adelaide.
 Former player Jason Akermanis has since claimed that coach Leigh Matthews was furious over the preliminary final location decision.
 Despite this setback, Brisbane beat Geelong and reached the grand final for the fourth consecutive year.
 Their opponents, Port Adelaide, playing in their first grand final, were too good on the day and recorded a 40-point win in what was the first-ever all-non-Victorian grand final.
-The grand final is partly remembered for a wild punch-up between Port Adelaide's Darryl Wakelin and Alastair Lynch, who was playing in his last-ever game and therefore immune from suspension.
+The grand final is partly remembered for a wild punch-up between Port Adelaide's Darryl Wakelin and Alastair Lynch, who was playing in his last ever game and therefore immune from suspension.